wahabaa/keystroke-web-MFA/README.md

 This website demonstrates keystroke dynamics as an alternative MFA other than the popular OTP or push notification MFAs.

 ## House Keeping
-1. Create a database called "Soteria" (you can use any name of your choice).
+1. Create a database called `Soteria` (you can use any name of your choice).
-2. Modify the "settings.py" file with your newly created database name, user, host and password.
+2. Modify the `settings.py` file with your newly created database name, user, host and password.
     ```python
     DATABASES = {
     'default': {